5 Pros and 5 Cons of Smartphone Use in Children

 3. It promotes low-level mobility and more childhood obesity

 The excessive usage of smartphone leaves children sitting on a piece of furniture or lying in bed all the time.
-The lack of physical activity has serious repercussions for the quality of life of children.
+And so points out this article published in RqR Community Nursing.
+A lack of physical activity has serious repercussions on the quality of life of children.

 4. There’s a loss of privacy

 Smartphones have all the tools that can keep a record of everyday life.
-Your child can take photos and make videos that can be shared in all kinds of social media.
-Their life may become focused on getting a “a like”, a comment or getting followers.
-People’s privacy is exposed, which can have serious complications such as the ones below.
+Your child can take photos and videos and share them on social media.
+Their life may become focused on getting a “a like,” a comment, or getting followers.
+This overexposure of privacy can have serious complications such as the ones we’re about to describe below.

 5. They may become a victim or perpetrator of cyber crimes

-On the other hand, they may take a picture or share the private content of another child and harass them, as evidenced by this work carried out by researchers at the University of Navarra.
+Likewise, they may take a picture or share the private content of another child and harass them, as evidenced by this work conducted by researchers at the University of Navarra.

 The range of advantages and disadvantages of children using smartphones is extensive.
-Therefore, it’s the responsibility of parents to monitor their children’s usage of their devices and access to the internet.
+Therefore, it’s a parent’s responsibility to monitor how their children use their devices as well as the things they can access online.
 There are many applications for monitoring your child’s smartphone usage.
-All you have to do is be informed, evaluate, and decide what’s best for your kids.
+In fact, all you have to do is be informed, evaluate, and decide what’s best for your kids.

 It’s also important to be present throughout your child’s digital education process.
 You need to be there, attentive, supervising, and aware of what your children are doing at all times.
 What content are they visiting?
 What are they sharing?
 Finally, smartphones are a wonderful tool in the right hands.It might interest you...